mg5753-dot/ccna-packet-lab/README.md

 ## Design Decisions

 **Why a GRE tunnel instead of a direct cable between HQ and Branch?**
-A direct physical link would have been a simplification too far removed from reality.
+A direct physical link would have been a simplification I felt.
 A GRE tunnel running over the simulated ISP demonstrates the actual concept used in real WAN deployments — the two routers behave as if directly connected while traffic is encapsulated across the provider network.
-Full GRE-over-IPsec was considered but left out since CCNA only requires conceptual understanding of IPsec, not hands-on configuration, and Packet Tracer's IPsec support is inconsistent.
+Full GRE-over-IPsec was considered but left out given Packet Tracer's IPsec support seemed non-existent.

 **Why OSPF on the Core switch instead of static routes on BR-RTR?**
-Running OSPF on the Core switch is more realistic for an enterprise environment and demonstrates configuring OSPF on a multilayer switch, not just routers.
+Felt an OSPF on the Core switch is more realistic for an enterprise environment and demonstrates configuring OSPF on a multilayer switch, not just routers.

 **Why a dedicated Server VLAN (40)?**
 Separating servers into their own VLAN allows independent ACL policies on server traffic, follows standard network segmentation practice, and avoids servers being affected by port security rules meant for end-user devices.